Australian Government Bureau of Meteorology

 - Minor Flood Warning For The Paroo River (Qld)

-- Moderate Flood Warning For The Thomson River And Cooper Creek And Minor Flooding For The Barcoo River
+- Major Flood Warning For The Thomson River And Cooper Creek And Moderate Flood Warning For The Barcoo River

 - Moderate Flood Warning For The Bulloo River